virtuozzo/cloudscripting-docs/docs/creating-manifest/events.md

 This example involves execution of the Jelastic API *addTrigger* method with a set of required parameters:

 - `name` - name of a notification trigger
-- `nodeGroup` - target node (you can apply trigger to any node within the chosen environment)
+- `nodeGroup` - target node group (you can apply trigger to any node group within the chosen environment)
 - `period` - load period for nodes
 - `condition` - rules for monitoring resources
     - `type` - comparison sign, the available values are *GREATER* and *LESS*
-    - `value` - stated percentage of a monitoring resource
+    - `value` - percentage of a resource that is monitored
     - `resourceType` - types of resources that are monitored by a trigger, namely *CPU, Memory (RAM), Network, Disk I/O* and *Disk IOPS*
     - `valueType` - measurement value.
 Here, *PERCENTAGES*  is the only possible measurement value.
 The available range is from <b>*0*</b> up to <b>*100*</b>.
 - `actions` - object to describe a trigger action